-Customers with allergies should be aware that we cannot guarantee that pets have not stayed in La Haute property recently; we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.
+Customers with allergies should be aware that we cannot guarantee that pets have not stayed in either property recently (see assistance dogs exception); we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.

 It is your responsibility to ensure that, if you want to bring your pet with you, you familiarize yourself with the relevant information about Pet Passports, etc, and that you make all the necessary arrangements through your vet well before departure.

 Laws, licensing requirements and age limits vary overseas, please make sure you are familiar with the driving requirements of France.
 Please ensure that you are carrying all the required documents and break-down items (bulbs / vests / triangles / breathalyser etc) in your car.

 We will do everything we can to help those in your party with special requirements / or if you would like a little ‘extra treat’ on arrival for a special occasions (birthdays / anniversaries etc) – just let us have all the relevant information at the time of booking and I’m sure will will be able to accommodate your request.